ActionProjects/Actions/README.md

   - #### [Legal Actions](actions/pages/theSuits/README.md#the-suits "our country has problems")

+This is a primary component to the case: "Address" vs "Residency"
 ![address required](./Screenshot_20201210-072115_Gmail.jpg)

 - ### Hijacked System - the "Electoral College" & are "Parties Special Interest" (coming)